The Ultimate Guide to Museums in Charlotte

 Discovery Place Kids

-To kids, it’s all about play—race cars, experiments, art projects!
-But adults know the secret: Kids here are learning valuable lessons in science, health and creativity while they’re having fun.
+To kids, it’s all about play—race cars, experiments, art projects.
+But adults know that kids are learning valuable lessons in science, health and creativity while they’re having fun.

 Discovery Place Nature